mjdamgaard/UP-Web-Project/README.md

 [^1]: All this traffic is encrypted and not logged at all; only actively submitted ratings and comments are stored.

 For instance, if a user watches a video on YouTube, the browser extension can then query on show all the relevant ratings and comments for that video.
 Of course, in this particular example, YouTube will already have a comment section.
-But it does not have ratable tags for one thing, and it does not have the ability to prioritize comments and ratings from your own favorite user groups.
+But it does not have ratable tags for one thing, and it does not have the ability to prioritize comments and ratings from your own favorite user groups!

 <!-- With this simple technology, users will thus be able to access and use the network across the web.
 And with further development, the browser extension could also analyze the webpage itself in order to recognize individual resources on it and query about data for them.. -->